Are Facebook and Alexa really listening? 6 common tech myths debunked

 We once believed that Macs would never get a virus, closing apps would save battery life, and private mode was really private.

-For the record, switching to incognito in your browser probably doesn’t do what you think.
-Tap or click for six practical reasons to use it, from keeping your search autofill clean to shopping without spoiling the surprise.
+in your browser probably doesn’t do what you think.
+Tap or click for six

 Call me your digital life myth-buster with six misconceptions you can stop believing.